Med School Application Timeline: Month-by-Month Breakdown (2026)

 Secondary Applications Arrive

-Applicants can benefit greatly by tracking the arrival and deadlines of secondary applications that medical schools offer in a spreadsheet.
-Keeping an organized record of prompt and submission dates ensures no deadline is missed.
-This step is vital, as delays or missed submissions may signal disinterest or lack of preparedness, harming an applicant’s chances.
+Track the arrival and deadlines of secondary applications that medical schools offer in a spreadsheet.
+Keeping an organized record of prompt and submission dates ensures no deadline is missed and that you don’t wait until the last minute to prepare your materials.

 Scheduling Interviews

-Medical schools begin sending interview invitations as early as August or September 2026, and interviews typically continue through early 2027.
+Medical schools will begin sending interview invitations as early as August or September 2026, and interviews typically continue through early 2027.
 This stage of the admissions process is a critical opportunity for medical schools to evaluate candidates beyond their GPAs, MCAT scores, and written applications.
-Thorough preparation is essential to leave a strong impression.

 Applicants should conduct mock interviews with trusted mentors, pre-health advisors, or medical school coaches to practice responses to common questions.
 Understanding the interview format is equally important, as medical schools may use traditional one-on-one interviews or Multiple Mini Interviews (MMIs), where candidates rotate through short, timed scenarios.
 Researching a school’s specific interview style will help applicants prepare tailored responses and strategies.